magnusonja/data-analytics-portfolio/README.md

 # Data Analytics Portfolio
+## About Me

+Business-focused data analyst with a business degree and 2 years of combined academic and applied analytical experience.
+Designed and delivered Power BI solutions with first-submission approval, transforming complex business requirements into clear, actionable insights.

 Welcome to my data analytics project portfolio.
 This repository showcases projects where I analyze business problems, explore datasets, and translate findings into actionable insights through data visualization and analysis.